WhiteTrafficLight/UR5-DRL-TwinCams/README.md

-# Modular DRL Gym Env for Robots with PyBullet
+# Modular DRL Gym Env for Robots with PyBullet (Customized Fork)

-This repository includes variations from the original author integrating deep point cloud registration model.
-You can toggle between 1 camera and 2 cameras for real scenario experiment comparison.
-For point cloud registration please refer to the repository "OverlapPredator" in my repositories.
+This repository is a fork of the [original IR-DRL project](https://github.com/ignc-research/IR-DRL), customized to integrate additional features and adjustments, including point cloud registration using the [OverlapPredator](https://github.com/prs-eth/OverlapPredator) model.
+It also includes support for toggling between one and two cameras for real-world scenario experiments.

 <p float="left">
   <img src="https://github.com/ignc-research/IR-DRL/blob/sim2real/docs/gifs/GifReal.gif" width="400" />
   <img src="https://github.com/ignc-research/IR-DRL/blob/sim2real/docs/gifs/GifSim.gif" width="400" />
 </p>

+---

+## Custom Modifications
+1. **Training Process Visualization**:
+   - Added an option in `run.py` to visualize the training process for observation.
+2. **Adjusted Robot Step Size**:
+   - Updated the step size of the robot end-effector in `/modular_drl_env/robot/robot.py` to improve successful training outcomes.
+3. **Reward System Updates**:
+   - Enhanced the reward system for better training performance.
+4. **Multiple Cameras and Point Cloud Registration**:
+   - Integrated variations in `IR-DRL/Sim2Real/move_DRL_main.py` to support:
+     - Multiple cameras for real-world scenarios.
+     - Real-time point cloud registration using the OverlapPredator model.
+5. **New Training Environment**:
+   - Added a custom training environment tailored for specific experiment cases.

+---

-## Introduction
+## Overview

-This repository provides a platform for training virtual agents in robotics tasks using Deep Reinforcement Learning (DRL).
-The code is built on OpenAI Gym, Stable Baselines, and PyBullet.
-The system is designed to operate using a modular approach, giving the user the freedom to combine, configure, and repurpose single components like goal, robot or sensor types.
+This repository provides a robust platform for training virtual agents in robotics tasks using Deep Reinforcement Learning (DRL).
+It supports transitioning from simulation to real-world applications with modular components like goals, robots, and sensors.

-An integral part of this project is the implementation of a transition mechanism from a simulated to a real-world environment.
-By leveraging the functionalty of ROS (Robot Operating System) and Voxelisation techniques with Open 3D, there is a system established that can effectively deploy trained models into real-world scenarios.
-There they are able to deal with static and dynamic obstacles.

-This project is intended to serve as a resource for researchers, robotics enthusiasts, and professional developers interested in the application of Deep Reinforcement Learning in robotics.
+### Key Features
+- **Deep Point Cloud Registration**: Integrates OverlapPredator for real-time point cloud processing.
+- **Modular Environment**: Easily customizable for various tasks, including training robots to handle static and dynamic obstacles.
+- **Sim-to-Real Transition**: Uses ROS and Open3D for deployment in real-world environments.

+---

 ## Getting Started

-To get started with the project, please follow the instructions in the following sections:
+### Installation
+Follow the setup instructions from the original repository: [Setup](docs/SETUP.md).

+### Key Documentation
-- [Setup](docs/SETUP.md): Instructions for setting up and installing the project.
+- **Training and Evaluation**: Instructions for training and evaluating models are in [TRAINING.md](docs/TRAINING.md).
-- [Training/Evaluation](docs/TRAINING.md): Information on how to train and evaluate the models.
-- [Perception](docs/Perception/Perception.md): Details about our perception Pipeline.
+- **Perception Pipeline**: Details on perception handling can be found in [Perception.md](docs/Perception/Perception.md).
-- [Deployment](docs/Deployment.md): Guidelines for deploying the project in a Real World environment.
+- **Deployment**: Guidelines for real-world deployment are in [Deployment.md](docs/Deployment.md).

-Please ensure you read through all the sections to understand how to use the project effectively.
+### Additional Notes
+- Ensure that `OverlapPredator` is installed and properly configured for point cloud registration.
+Refer to [OverlapPredator Repository](https://github.com/prs-eth/OverlapPredator).

+---

+## Acknowledgments
+This project is based on [IR-DRL](https://github.com/ignc-research/IR-DRL).
+Special thanks to the original authors for their contributions.

+---